 In the film, Abdul Karim (Ali Fazil) is a conscientious Muslim man who is employed by the Colonial Government in Agra.
 He is selected – because of his height – to travel to England to present Queen Victoria (Judi Dench) with a Gold Mohur, a gift from the Empire to the Empress.
 In England, he comes face to face with British pomp and ceremony, all in preparation for the jubilee of Queen Victoria’s reign.

 An ardent believer in the colonial process, and a worshipper of everything English, Abdul cannot hold his excitement back and does the very thing he was asked not to – look at the queen in the eye.
 The queen takes a fancy to Abdul and demands he becomes her personal servant.
+A role Abdul is only too happy to perform.
+Victoria also arranges for Abdul Karim to go back to India to bring his wife to England.

 Abdul soon becomes the queen’s close confidant, and teacher of Urdu, and all things Indian.
 His growing influence with the queen has begun to worry the rest of the Royal household, in particular the queen’s son and Prince of Wales, Bertie (Eddie Izzard), who will become King Edward VII when Victoria dies.